imranshah786/kubernet/access_users.md

 - the user should be familiar with *kubectl* commands to interact with the cluster.

 ## requirements for the admin:
-> from the master node
+> from the master node: **we will run everything at once by executing a bash script**.

 ### create a NFS path in the storage node for the user *username*.